GeeInUs/TrustedBankAutomation/README.md

 Overview
 - ## User experience problems.
 	* By default the system sets the administrator credentials.
 This is a security breach.
+	* If administrator clicks sign-up, there user-role becomes an applicant.
+They lose priviledges to approve loans.
-	* No way to tell if sign-up for a loan application is successful or not.
-Confirmation label help the applicant know action is completed successful/failed in submitting
+	* No way Applicant can tell if there are issues with loan application is successful or not.
+No warning labels/errors with wrong user action.
-	* Admin is not given the option to reject/accept an application with comments.
-This can be handy for applicant.
+	* Admin cannot reject/accept an application with comments.
+This is more of a user design issue.
-	* Would be good if Admin has paging/filter functionality to view a specific applicant or a small range of applicant.
+	* Admin cannot paging/filtery to view a specific applicant or a small range of applicants.
-        * Applicant sees insipid UI layout when I login to  loan application using IE Browser
+        * Applicant sees insipid UI layout when I login to  loan application using IE Browser		-

-		- 		-
 - ## Incomplete specs.
+        * No validation on password complexity.
+An applicant can get away with inputting spaces as password
-	* As an Administrator:: Reject Functionality is missing
+	* As an Administrator:: Reject of loan Functionality is missing
         * Failure to meet acceptance criteria requirement that permits a user to apply after 30 days

 - ## broken functionality